Can You Have Lemon Juice on the Carnivore Diet?

 Definitely not.

-Baring the last 10,000 years where we seem to have fallen off the rails, you can logically summarize our eating habits as:
+Baring the last 10,000 years when we seem to have fallen off the rails, you can logically summarize our eating habits as follows:

 - Find a source of meat and fish, and